trentb10/COMP313-003-Team-2-Trendn/README.md

 The github repository for the COMP313 Trendn project.

-## This nodejs(express, mongodb) application doesnot work with node version 8.0 and npm version 10.0.
+#### This nodejs(express, mongodb) application does not work with node version 8.0 and npm version 10.0.
 Please upgrade it to the latest release.